piyushumate/FrequentItemsetsSON/README.md

 ### Solution
 ---

-- The aim of this assignment is finding combination of frequent itemsets for the MovieLens dataset.
+- The aim of this project is finding combination of frequent itemsets for the MovieLens dataset.
 I have used Apriori and SON algorithm to develop my solution.
 - Following is a step by step description of the implementation.
   - Based on the case number, RDD is created by reading the input CSV file using the groupByKey so that an RDD conforming to the required format is created.
   - Case 1 -> (movie1, movie2, movie3)